danshort/danshort.github.io/src/index.md

 ### Humility and a willingness to say “I don’t know”

+"Humility is not thinking less of yourself, it's thinking of yourself less."
+-- Rick Warren

 If you don’t hear me say “I don’t know” at least once a day, you’re probably not paying attention.
 I’m well aware of my own limits and will never lead you to believe I know something I don’t.
 If you assume I’m fully versed on a topic then you may put too much weight on a decision I’ve made based on inaccurate information.
-If you lead me to believe you know something you don’t, then I’m going to lean on your supposed expertise and we may end up in a bad spot.
+If you lead me to believe you know something you don’t then I’m going to lean on your supposed expertise and we may end up in a bad spot.
 We all need to understand each other’s limits to ensure that we’re making the best choices possible when solving problems.

 I’ve led, and continue to lead, teams working on technologies with which I have zero experience.
-In order to make that work, we have to lean on trust.
+In order to make that work, we have to trust each other and be transparent about what we do or don't fully grok.

 ### Trust and Leaning on the Team